• lt: Piolau

-Pöllau is situated at an altitude of 425 m on the river Pöllauer Saifen (Safen).
-The first mentioning of Pöllau in a
+Pöllau is situated at an elevation of 425 m on the river Pöllauer Saifen (Safen).
+The first mention of Pöllau in a

 document dates from 1163.
 The view of the market town is dominated by the former monastery of the Augustinian Canons which was founded in 1504.